Dumbarton Oaks/ HMML Syriac Summer School

 Requirements for Admission

-Applicants must be either enrolled doctoral students in good standing with a demonstrated need to learn Syriac for their research, or recent PhDs, including early-career faculty members, who can demonstrate the value of Syriac for their teaching and research.
-A basic familiarity with the Syriac writing systems and principal script-forms will be presumed upon arrival.
+Applicants must be either enrolled doctoral students in good standing with a demonstrated need to learn Syriac or Coptic for their research, or recent PhDs, including early-career faculty members, who can demonstrate the value of Syriac or Coptic for their teaching and research.
+Priority will be given to those who lack opportunities to learn Syriac or Coptic at their own institutions.
+Those with significant prior study of Syriac or Coptic (e.g., a semester-long class) will not be considered.
 Those accepted into the program will be informed about resources to help them in their preparation.
+A basic familiarity with the Syriac and Coptic writing systems and principal script-forms will be presumed upon arrival.

-Applicants will be evaluated on the basis of previous academic achievement, demonstrated need for intensive study of Syriac or Armenian, and research promise.
-Awards will be announced in late February 2018, and must be accepted by March 15, 2018.
+Applicants will be evaluated on the basis of previous academic achievement, demonstrated need for intensive study of Syriac, and research promise.
+Awards will be announced in late February 2019, and must be accepted by March 15, 2019.

 About Dumbarton Oaks